ThomasFoydel/hbsStore/README.md

 ### build out auth flow / login

 - auth flow that used ajax call to fetch jwt and store jwt in localStorage involved putting too much logic into the handlebars templates / seemed to go against MVC pattern, which is supposed to be the spirit of this project
-- switch to express-session instead
+- switched to express-session instead
 - store sessions in Google Cloud MySQL

 ### user profile info